 Living with a dog doesn’t mean you need to have a funeral for all your houseplants, even if your dog has been known to sniff, nibble, or dig in your plant pots.
 All you need to do is to find out which houseplants are toxic and donate them to someone who doesn't have pets!

 Follow this First Aid Guide:

-If not too late, remove the plant material from your dog’s mouth.
+- If not too late, remove the plant material from your dog’s mouth.

-Take note of which plant your dog ate and use NatureID app for plant identification.
+- Take note of which plant your dog ate and use NatureID app for plant identification.

-Determine if the plant is safe or not.
+- Determine if the plant is safe or not.

 - Ideally, induce vomiting immediately if you know the plant is toxic by using 3% hydrogen peroxide.
 The dose is one teaspoon per 5 pounds not to exceed 3 tablespoons (9 teaspoons).
 Use a feeding syringe to administer, and administer undiluted.
 Encourage your dog to walk around and repeat ONE TIME ONLY after 30 minutes if your dog has not yet vomited.
 See here for more details.

 - Contact your veterinarian and do not procrastinate.
 The longer you wait the greater the risk and higher the cost.